-Policy Updates - Mr. Pruneau reviewed the proposed changes to the policies below.
-The committee requested that Mr. Stuard modify Policy 5610 to allow the Superintendent to suspend a student for more than ten (10) days but less than a Permanent Expulsion.
-The committee unanimously approved sending the policies to the full Board for first reading with the change to Policy 5610.
+Policy Updates - Mr. Pruneau reviewed the proposed changes to policies 0100 to 8330 and Mr. Stuard reviewed the proposed changes to policies 3220 to 3140.
+Mr. Stuard informed the committee that additional policy changes will be brought in January to reflect recent legal changes.
+The committee unanimously approved sending the policies, with the recommended changes, to the full Board for first reading.